Urinary Catheter Basics

-There are three different lengths available for catheters: male, female, and pediatric.
+There are three different lengths available for urinary catheters: male, female, and pediatrics.

 - Male length catheters are usually 16 inches in length.

 - Female length catheters range from 6-8 inches in length.
 There are some instances where females prefer to use male-length catheters.

 - Pediatric length catheters typically range from 6-12 inches in length.
 Women and children generally use shorter lengths because of their shorter urethral length.

 Catheters can have a straight tip or a coudé tip.
 The coudé tip or “bent tip” catheter is used when a blockage or stricture is present, making the use of a straight catheter more difficult.

 If you have questions about certain urologic catheter products you’ve come to the right place.
 We specialize in intermittent catheter products so you can feel confident you are speaking with a catheter expert to answer all of your questions.